 Diagnosis of childhood cancer leaves negative psychological impact on quality of life of their mother.
-Measuring HRQOL and resilience in a preventive strategy would help to address vulnerable mothers and to present psychosocial support for Therefore, designing them. implementing family-oriented and parentfocused intervention strategies by nurses medical professionals other recommended for promoting family health system along with interventions for increasing resilience among mothers of children with cancer.
+Measuring HROOL and resilience in a preventive strategy would help to address vulnerable mothers and to present psychosocial support for Therefore, designing them. and implementing family-oriented and parentfocused intervention strategies by nurses medical professionals or other are recommended for promoting family health system along with interventions for increasing resilience among mothers of children with cancer.